isomerpages/nlb-biblioasia/_jan-to-mar-2013/Grave Matters: The Burial Registers in Singapore.md

 **Unpublished Official Records**

-Administration reports of the Singapore municipality, 1924.
+Administration reports of the Singapore Municipality, 1924.

 Burial registers of Bidadari Cemetery, 1918–1972.